mquinson/retrogames/docs/source/Git-crash-course.rst

 Git is a wonderful tool to share some text between several computers, while keeping track of the history of changes.
-This is incredibly useful when working as a team on a programming project: when one team member modifies a file (to add a feature), it clearly document the change.
-She then pushes these changes on a shared project, from which others can get these change.
+This is incredibly useful when working as a team on a programming project: when one team member modifies a file (to add a feature), it clearly documents the change.
+They then pushes these changes on a shared project, from which others can get these change.
 They do so by synchronizing their local version with the shared project.